aasiam-cs/aasiam/README.md

 ## 🔍 About Me

-I'm Abdullah Al Siam is a **Cybersecurity Professional | AI & Cybersecurity Researcher** specializing in AI-driven threat detection, SIEM-based security monitoring, malicious IP identification and AI-driven security analytics.
-I have published multiple peer-reviewed research papers, including in IEEE Access (Q1), and serves as a reviewer for the IEEE Access journal.
-My research and professional work focus on bridging real-world SOC operations with intelligent, data-driven cybersecurity solutions.
+Abdullah Al Siam is a cybersecurity professional and AI & cybersecurity researcher specializing in AI-driven threat detection, SIEM-based security monitoring, malicious IP identification and AI-driven security analytics.
+He has published multiple peer-reviewed research papers, including in IEEE Access (Q1), and serves as a reviewer for the IEEE Access journal.
+His research and professional work focus on bridging real-world SOC operations with intelligent, data-driven cybersecurity solutions.

 ---
 ## Current Roles and Responsibilities